Sarath-peddireddy/Sarath-peddireddy/README.md

 🎓 Bachelor’s in Computer Science & Engineering (Artificial Intelligence) at Parul University.

-🤖 Aspiring AI Product Manager with a strong hands-on background in building and evaluating AI systems.
+🤖 AI Product Manager with a strong hands-on background in building and evaluating AI systems.
 I enjoy working at the intersection of product thinking and engineering—deciding where AI adds real value, shaping problem statements, and turning ideas into usable, scalable solutions.

 🧠 My interests lie in Generative AI, LLM-powered systems, RAG, and AI agents, with a focus on practical use cases, workflow automation, and measurable business impact rather than demos or hype.